indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 Similarly, let's have a brief look at long-lived [feature branches](https://martinfowler.com/bliki/FeatureBranch.html).
 The longer a branch stays isolated and the more changes it sees, the larger the batch size.
-Over time, it becomes increasingly difficult to integrate it back to mainline.
+Over time, it becomes increasingly difficult to integrate it back to the mainline.
-The potential for merge conflicts high.
+The potential for merge conflicts is high.
 Since feedback is delayed, the potential for rework is high.
 These factors are disruptive to the flow of work and increase deployment lead times.